6 Things You Should Know About Sertraline

 Sertraline is an antidepressant medication called a “selective serotonin reuptake inhibitor” (SSRI).
 These medications work to increase the amount of a chemical called “serotonin” in your brain.
 Serotonin is a chemical that works in your brain to increase your happiness, decrease obsessive and anxious thoughts, and stabilize your mood.
 Serotonin gets released by one nerve cell and then goes and sends signals to another nerve cell to regulate mood.
 Once the serotonin has acted on the receiving cell, it then gets re-taken up by the cell that sent it out so that there isn’t too much signal being sent.

 SSRIs work by stopping this reuptake of serotonin from the signal-sending nerve cell.
 This then allows the serotonin to stay around for longer and be able to send out more mood-stabilizing signals.
-This has very positive effects for many mental health conditions in which serotonin is thought to be at decreased levels.
+This has very positive effects for many mental health conditions, in which serotonin is thought to be at decreased levels.

 2. Sertraline Is Approved to Treat 6 Mental Health Conditions

-Even though serotonin is termed an antidepressant, it’s indicated to treat more conditions than just depression.
+Even though sertraline is termed an antidepressant, it’s indicated to treat more conditions than just depression.
 Depression has been thought to be exacerbated by a decrease in serotonin levels, so increasing the amount available to send signals has very positive effects on depression.
 Most of the other mental health conditions that sertraline has been approved to treat are anxiety-based.
 Sertraline is helpful for these conditions because serotonin also works to decrease the overactive thoughts associated with OCD and social anxiety disorder.

 The mental health conditions that sertraline has been approved by the FDA to treat include: